Rosebud Protective Association

 Rosebud Protective Association along with ranchers from the Bull Mountains got together to form Northern Plains in 1972 because of concerns about expanding coal development.
 We organize in the Colstrip and Forsyth areas on coal issues, including addressing the leaking coal ash ponds at the Colstrip power plant.

 We were instrumental in fighting the Colstrip power plants in the ’70s and ’80s.
-Since then, we have tackled agriculture issues, the Tongue River Railroad, coal bed methane, and of course, coal issues surrounding the mine and power plant in the Colstrip area.
+Since the plants came online, we have fought for strong reclamation at the Rosebud Mine and a solution to the leaking coal ash ponds.
+We have also tackled agriculture issues, the Tongue River Railroad, and coal bed methane.

 Leaking Coal Ash Ponds